JSNA Demography

 Age and sex structure of the resident population

-The population of Hampshire is estimated to be 1.409 million people.
-There are slightly more females, 51%, than males.
+The population of Hampshire in 2023 is estimated to be 1.436 million people.
+There are slightly more females (51%) than males.

-Compared to England, Hampshire has an older population structure, with a greater proportion of the population aged 50 years and over and a lower proportion of working age, 20 to 44 years.
+Compared to England, Hampshire has an older population structure.
+It has a greater proportion of the population aged 50 years and over, and a lower proportion of working age, 20 to 44 years.

 Figure 1: Hampshire resident population age and sex structure compared to England

-Source: HCC 2020-based Small Area Population Forecasts.
-England ONS 2020 midyear population estimates.
+Source: HCC 2023-based Small Area Population Forecasts.
+England ONS 2023 midyear population estimates.

 Resident population change